AndCre87/andreacremaschi.github.io/index.md

 ## Pipeline

-**Cremaschi A**, Wertz T, De Iorio M. Repulsion, Chaos and Equilibrium in Mixture Models arXiv preprint arXiv:2306.10669.
+De Iorio M, van den Boom W, Beskos A, Jasra A, **Cremaschi A**.
+“Graph of Graphs: From Nodes to Supernodes in Graphical Models” arXiv preprint arXiv:2310.11741.

 **Cremaschi A**, Cadonna A, Guglielmi A, Quintana F. “A change-point random partition model for large spatio-temporal datasets” arXiv preprint arXiv:2312.12396.

-**Cremaschi A**, Yang W, De Iorio M, Evans WE, Yang JJ and Rosner GL.
-Bayesian modelling of response to therapy and drug-sensitivity in acute lymphoblastic leukemia. _Research Square_. doi: 10.21203/rs.3.rs-2542277/v1

 ## Research activity @ A*STAR, Singapore